FarajiMohammad/UOK-LaTeX-Thesis/README.md

 ➤ compile using **XeLaTeX**.

+---
+📄 **The final PDF file `Mohammad-Lib-Approval.pdf` has been approved by the University of Kurdistan's library and fully complies with the thesis formatting requirements.**

 🙏 **If you found this thesis example helpful, please consider giving the repository a ⭐ to support the project.**